From Standalone Concurrency to Distributed Systems

 bool locked_;

-};Let us look at the locking part first. try_acquire() sends the SET lock_key token NX PX timeout command through hiredis's formatted interface.
+};Let's look at the locking part first. redisCommand sends the SET command via hiredis's formatting interface.
 There are a few key points here.
-First, note that we use hiredis's %s placeholder to pass parameters, rather than manually concatenating strings—if you directly splice the key and token into the command string, and the key contains spaces or special characters, it could lead to command injection issues.
-Next is the NX option, which guarantees that the set operation succeeds only if the key does not exist—this is the source of mutual exclusion: whoever sets it first gets the lock.
-PX timeout sets the expiration time, which is a safety net: if the lock holder crashes (the process dies, the machine loses power), the lock will be automatically released after the timeout, so it will not be held forever.
+First, note that we use hiredis's %s placeholder to pass arguments, rather than manually splicing strings—if you directly splice key and token into the command string, once the key contains spaces or special characters, it could lead to command injection issues.
+Then there is the NX option, which guarantees success only if the key does not exist—this is the source of mutual exclusion—whoever sets it successfully first gets the lock.
+EX sets the expiration time, which is a safety net: if the lock holder crashes (process dies, machine loses power), the lock will be automatically released after timeout, preventing it from being held forever.
 Finally, the value uses a unique token instead of a simple string; this token identifies the lock holder.

-The unlock part is more subtle.
-We use a Lua script to guarantee the atomicity of the two steps: "check the token, then delete the key."
-Why do we do this?
-Because if split into two steps (first GET to check, then DEL to delete), another operation could be inserted in between—your GET confirms this is your lock, but before your DEL, the lock happens to time out and is acquired by someone else, and your DEL ends up deleting someone else's lock.
+The unlock part is more subtle; we use a Lua script to guarantee the atomicity of the two steps "check token then delete key".
+Why do this?
+Because if split into two steps (GET to judge, then DEL to delete), another operation might be inserted in between—your GET confirmed this is your lock, but before DEL, the lock happens to time out and is acquired by someone else, and your DEL deletes someone else's lock.
 Lua scripts are executed atomically in Redis, avoiding this problem.

 void do_synchronized_work(redisContext* redis)